ZSNES: Development history

-After zsKnight's departure for personal reasons in July 2001, the project made a release in homage to him and his family, version 1.337, from September 30, 2001.
-The emulator continued being updated until releases halted in July of 2002, and it would be more than two years until a new public release.
+After zsKnight's departure for personal reasons in July 2001, the project made a release in homage to him and his family, version 1.337, from 30 September 2001.
+The emulator continued being updated until releases halted in July 2002, and it would be more than two years until a new public release.

-When version 1.40 eventually released on December 25, 2004, it marked a turning point for the project, with new contributors and significant overhauls to the emulator's ageing systems.
+When version 1.40 eventually released on 25 December 2004, it marked a turning point for the project, with new contributors and significant overhauls to the emulator's ageing systems.
 Developers Nach and pagefault particularly focused on removing several of the infamous hacks that were part of ZSNES's code base, implementing proper code that tricky games relied on.
 In tandem with that, extensive work was carried out to better support special chips.

-Version v1.50 from December 22, 2006, was another major overhaul, which according to the developers: "ZSNES is a program with over 200,000 lines of source code, and in this release, over 25% of that has been modified; also, around 15% of the assembly has been ported to C." This was the final major release of the emulator, being followed by the minor 1.51, and winding down thereafter.
+Version v1.50 from 22 December 2006, was another major overhaul, which according to the developers: "ZSNES is a program with over 200,000 lines of source code, and in this release, over 25% of that has been modified; also, around 15% of the assembly has been ported to C." This was the final major release of the emulator, being followed by the minor 1.51, and winding down thereafter.

+A successor project, titled Super ZSNES, was released on 27 April 2026.
+This new build was rewritten from the ground up in Unity, and is designed to rely more heavily on the GPU as compared to the original ZSNES (and other emulators), which tend to do most of their work on the CPU.
+By running on the GPU, Super ZSNES allows for GPU-powered visual enhancements.
+Other enhancements include uncompressed sample replacement for audio, widescreen, and 3D height mapped data for Mode 7.
+Certain games have built-in enhancements, however, these enhancements can also be created and modified for any game via a built-in enhancement editor.